bobleesj/bobleesj.github.io/docs/source/essays.rst

 Entropy is expressed as the degree of possible rearrangements for components within a system.
 Being integrated as a whole reduces the number of possible arrangements.

 Humans, as living organisms, momentarily resist and defy the course of nature.
-We consume and digest highly complex energy sources such as proteins and carbohydrates and attempt to maintain functional unity.
+We consume and digest highly complex and chemically ordered energy sources such as proteins and carbohydrates and attempt to maintain functional unity.
 The idea of consuming low-entropy food, or "negentropy," was discussed by Schrödinger in his 1944 book *What is Life?*

 A living organism is characterized by the ability to maintain homeostasis—the fight against disintegration.
 Our immune system, blood flow, and digestive system circulate and prevent the accumulation of the bad.
 Yet, we will eventually decompose, following the call of entropy, resulting in a greater number of arrangements of scattered atoms and molecules.